-East Hills Blog
+East Hills Blog (complete)

-Behind the Wills Cigarette Factory (now City:Park) on Broompark Circus is the Our Lady of Good Counsel RC Church (Gillespie, Kidd & Coia, 1964-5).
+Behind the building - on Craigpark- is the Our Lady of Good Counsel RC Church (Gillespie, Kidd & Coia, 1964-5, A-listed).

-Just before Alexandra park, you cross the now culverted Molendinar Burn (see PtoP blog for its history):
+Just before Alexandra Park, you cross the now culverted Molendinar Burn (see PtoP blog for its history):

 Then, as you turn left onto Shettleston Road, you go past the site of the Dyewood Mills Chemical works, seen in this 1950 photo, with the cross beyond.